A2121-wes/HCCRateMyProfessor/README.md

 ![License](https://img.shields.io/badge/License-MIT-blue?style=flat-square)

 ---
+>[!WARNING]
+>This extension is inspired by a friend studying Computer Science at Texas A&M University.
+Check out his tool for the A&M schedule builder: [AgRate](https://github.com/DavidQ1415/AgRate)
 ## Overview

 HCCRate is a Chrome extension that enhances the HCC class search experience by pulling **RateMyProfessors** data and displaying it inline — right next to each instructor's name while you browse sections.
 No need to open a second tab or search manually.